-2.13 Baseline and Target Setting
+2.13 Baseline and Targets

 - 2.13.1 Students will complete a baseline assessment in Literacy and Numeracy to identify learning gaps.
-Baseline assessments are also used for planning targeted interventions to raise the levels of literacy and numeracy amongst the students. - 2.13.2 Students will be assessed in English, Maths using BSquared.
-This will give an accurate assessment to inform teachers' planning, to ensure students are learning at the appropriate level.
+Baseline assessments are also used for planning targeted interventions to raise the levels of literacy and numeracy amongst the students. - 2.13.2 Students will be assessed in English and Maths through teacher assessment using the National Curriculum, as well as through discussions, games, and year-related tests.
+This will give an accurate assessment to inform teachers' planning, ensuring students are learning at the appropriate level.
 Each term, teachers will provide targets for all students.
 Targets should be both realistic and aspirational.
 Progress towards these targets will be monitored by the Headteacher and the Head of Education and reported to parents or social workers each term. - 2.13.3 At PEP meetings teachers provide targets for all students which are worked towards by all staff in collaboration.
 Targets set are realistic, aspirational and should be SMART.
 Progress towards these targets will be monitored by the Head of Education and reported to parents or social workers at each PEP meeting and at each full termly report.
-Targets are reflected in marking. - 2.13.4 Teaching staff use the data gathered from assessments to plan targeted interventions to assist the student attainment in areas that they are less secure.
-These are planned in an interventions spreadsheet and are time constrained for review of effectiveness by the staff member planning the interventions.
-If the intervention is deemed to have been fully effective it will be considered successful.
-In other instances where the intervention has not been fully effective, the intervention can be continued, modified or replaced with another strategy.
+Targets are reflected in marking.